 TSA screenings update for people with diabetes

-With summer/vacation season coming up, we thought now would be a good time to share our updated guidance on going through airport security with diabetes devices and supplies.
+Here is some guidance on going through airport security with diabetes devices and supplies.

-• You can continue to wear your insulin pump or continuous glucose monitor (CGM) only while going through common security systems such as an airport metal detector as it will not harm the device or trigger an alarm.
+• You can continue to wear your insulin pump or continuous glucose monitor (CGM) only while going through common security systems such as an airport metal detector, as it will not harm the device or trigger an alarm.

-• Do not send your devices through the x-ray machine as an alternative.
+• Do not send your devices through the X-ray machine as an alternative.

-• Medtronic has conducted official testing on the effects of the new full body scanners at airports with Medtronic medical devices and have found that some scanners may include x-ray.
 If you choose to go through an airport body scanner, you must remove your insulin pump and CGM (sensor and transmitter).
-Do not send your devices through the x-ray machine as an alternative.
 To avoid removing your devices, you may request an alternative screening process.

 • Print and complete the information on an airport emergency card to carry with you.

-• Notify security screeners that you have diabetes, that you are wearing an insulin pump and are carrying supplies with you.
+• Notify security screeners that you have diabetes, that you are wearing an insulin pump, and are carrying supplies with you.

-Syringes, Supplies and Security
+Syringes, supplies, and security

 • In order to board with syringes and other insulin delivery devices, you must carry an insulin vial with a pharmaceutical label that clearly identifies the medication.
 Never store insulin in checked luggage, because it may be exposed to extreme (often freezing) temperatures, which can change its effectiveness.